cheng-01037/cheng-01037.github.io/_pages/about.md

 News
 ------
+\[Jun.
+2025\] Our work on test-time adaptation for addressing concept shifts in medical image segmentation has been accepted for ICCV 2025.
+Congrats to Jiayuan and all coauthors! \
 \[Apr.
 2025\] We warmly invite you to join the following **MICCAI satellite events**: [1st MICCAI Workshop on Human-AI Collaboration](https://haic-miccai.github.io/), [MICCAI Workshop on Uncertainty for Safe Utilization of Machine Learning in Medical Imaging](https://unsuremiccai.github.io/) and [MICCAI Cardiac MRI Reconstruction Challenge 2025 (CMRxRecon2025)](https://cmrxrecon.github.io/2025/Home.html). \
 \[Mar.
 2025\] We released [MedVLM-R1](https://huggingface.co/JZPeterPan/MedVLM-R1), the first medical vision language model (VLM) that is incentivized to articulate its reasoning grounds before making predictions with GRPO.
 Early accepted for MICCAI 2025.
 Congrats to Jiazhen, Che, and all the coauthors!\
 \[Feb.
 2025\] Serving as an Area Chair for MICCAI 2025.\